Branch line: Singapore

-Australasia
+Thailand

+There are two notable spur lines within the various rapid transit systems in Bangkok, of which one is under construction and one has been tendered.

+The MRT Pink Line will have a spur line reaching into "Impact, Muang Thong Thani", a commercial complex.
+This spur line, known as the Mueang Thong Thani Line, or the Impact Link, is currently under a soft launch, and is accessible via the Muang Thong Thani station.

+The SRT Light Red Line will have a branch line heading towards Siriraj Hospital and the adjacent MRT Station.
+This branch line has been tendered, and will be constructed along with the main line, which will go to Salaya and possibly beyond.

+Oceania

 New Zealand

 New Zealand once had a very extensive network of branch lines, especially in the South Island regions of Canterbury, Otago, and Southland.
 Many were built in the late 19th century to open up inland regions for farming and other economic activities.
 The branches in the South Island regions were often general-purpose lines that carried predominantly agricultural traffic, but lines elsewhere were often built to serve a specific resource: on the West Coast, an extensive network of branch lines was built in rugged terrain to serve coal mines, while in the central North Island and the Bay of Plenty Region, lines were built inland to provide rail access to large logging operations.

 Today, many of the branch lines have been closed, including almost all of the general-purpose country lines.
 Those that remain serve ports or industries far from main lines such as coal mines, logging operations, large dairying factories, and steelworks.
 In Auckland and Wellington, two branch lines in each city exist solely for commuter passenger trains.
 For more, see the list of New Zealand railway lines.